WoodMac: 6 Cleantech Startups to Watch

 -

-Treau aims to cut HVAC&R energy intensity in half using lightweight polymer heat exchangers, compressors and expanders.
+Treau aims to cut HVAC and refrigeration energy intensity in half using lightweight polymer heat exchangers, compressors and expanders.

 -

 Analyst take: “Building electrification has been gaining momentum.
-Globally, extreme temperatures exacerbated by climate change increases heating and cooling needs.
-In addition to moving away from using oil and gas in buildings, improving the energy efficiency of HVAC systems is also an important step in decarbonization.” - Fei Wang
+Globally, extreme temperatures exacerbated by climate change increase heating and cooling needs.
+In addition to moving away from using oil and gas in buildings, improving the energy efficiency of HVAC systems is also an important step in decarbonization.” — Fei Wang

 - Sector: Ground source heat pumps